Laser Removal of Skin Fibromas

 • Wash gently with mild soap and water, pat dry, and apply a thin layer of Savlon or Vaseline.

-• Avoid heat exposure (hot baths, saunas, steam rooms, or direct hot showers).
+• Avoid heat (hot baths, saunas, steam rooms, or direct hot showers).

 First Week